 Related people

-Interim Dean of the College of Arts and Sciences, Jacob Gould Schurman Professor of Astronomy
+Senior Associate Dean for Math and Science, Jacob Gould Schurman Professor of Astronomy

 George Feldstein Professor of Astronomy